SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Method

-To enhance feature consistency within the merged point cloud $\overline{\rmX} = \{\rvx_i\}$, we implement a pruning mechanism.
-This mechanism operates based on the refined point features $\rvf'$ and is driven by the feature similarity among proximate points.
-More precisely, we devise a voting mechanism, illustrated on the right in \cref{fig:method_feature}.
+To improve feature consistency within the merged point cloud $\overline{\rmX} = \{\rvx_i\}$, we introduce a pruning mechanism akin to Hough voting \citep{xie2020pointcontrast}, depicted in \cref{fig:constrct_DFF}c. mechanism operates based on the refined point features $\rvf'$, focusing on the similarity of features among neighboring points.